1987 FLEER BASEBALL CARDS BOX

 Among the chase cards in the 1987 Fleer set were higher numbered parallels and insert cards.
 Two of the inserts included the “Tug of War” subset featuring players engaged in a tug of war battle beyond their card borders.
 Another popular insert was the “Diamond Kings” subset honoring some of the games all-time greats with embroidered crowns.
 The higher numbered parallels in the base set beyond the standard #661 included gold and silver foil versions of the base cards for collectors to seek out.
 The most elusive parallel was the ultra-rare Fleer trademark stamp card which occupied the #661 position in the set.

-Read also: BASEBALL CARDS QUINCY
+Read also: BASEBALL HALL OF FAME CARDS

 When it was released in 1987, the boxes of 1987 Fleer baseball cards retailed for around $2.49.
 Wax packs within the boxes contained 11 cards each including one per pack guaranteed shiny foil parallel card.
 Given the large set size of 652 total cards, it took collectors buying multiple boxes worth of packs to ultimately complete the entire 1987 Fleer base set.
 The sheer volume of available cards combined with the inclusion of so many retired players diluted the investment potential compared to ealier lower count odution sets from the 1980s.
 For collectors of the era, the 1987 Fleer cards represented a fun and affordable way to build their player collections spanning multiple eras of baseball history.